Masamerc/metacritic_scraper/README.md

 ---

 ## 1. Data Extraction (```scraper.py```)
 As detailed in the top of this documentation, the extracted data is taken from  metacritic.com.
-The script utilizes the beautifulsoup4 library to target the specific HTML elements on the page:
+The script utilizes the beautifulsoup4 library to target and extract the specific HTML elements on the page:
 - title
 - release date
 - user score
 - critic score

-and stores them in JSON file which will be passed on to ```data_wrangler.py``` script, which cleans and transforms the data into some meaningful information returned as strings.
+and the script stores them in JSON file which will be passed on to ```data_wrangler.py``` script, which cleans and transforms the data into some meaningful information returned as strings.
 Those strings will be then injected into ```send_email``` fucntion imported from ```email_data.py``` and will be sent to specified email address.

 ##  2. Data Cleaning and Transformation (```data_wrangler.py```)

-Data wrangling process is done within ```data_wrangler.py``` script, which has a class **DataHelper** with following methods:
+Data wrangling process is done within ```data_wrangler.py``` script, which has a class **DataHelper** with following static/utility methods:
 - load_and_clean(): loads the scraped JSON data and returns cleaned dataframe

 - get_complete_data(): performs a serires of data cleaning & feaure engineering then returns the complete data as pandas dataframe. if argument save_csv == True, data will be saved as a csv file in out_csv_files directory.